A lead magnet that generated 40k leads in just 60 days. Sounds nice, right?

 Every message you write, every color you use, and every vector you design should have one goal in mind: to convince the visitor that it is something they need right now.
 They have a problem – you have a solution.

 Here is an example of a landing page that follows this advice.

 We will discuss the design guidelines in more depth in the next block but let’s go over something that isn’t mentioned there.

 The first one is CTA.
 Your Call-To-Action button needs to be designed in a way that it draws the eye in.
 If the prospect has to search for it, you just failed your “CTA design 101”.

-The second thing you might want to pay attention to is using the design to emphasise certain words.
-You can do that by changing the colour or playing with different font properties.
+The second thing you might want to pay attention to is using the design to emphasize certain words.
+You can do that by changing the color or playing with different font properties.

 More general design guidelines one wheel scroll down 🙂

 We already mentioned how designing visually appealing content comes with its own set of benefits.
 Here are a few simple directions you can follow even if you aren’t the most creatively gifted person out there: